GAKINDUSTRIES/vim-environment/README.md

 Over the last years, I have been using Vim as my default Text Editor.
 It helped me to improve my productivity and it's fully customizable.
 Hope it can help you.

+This repository was inspired by the vim configuration provided by [amix](https://github.com/amix/vimrc)
 ### Prerequisites

 In order to make every plugin work, the following stuff need to be installed: